 Foot and toe issues (OA, plantar fasciitis, metatarsalgia, bunions, hammer toes, sore arches, peripheral neuropathy)

 Both EMS and TENS have been in wide use for decades.
-When administered by professionals, they are safe and painless and have very few if any side effects.
+When administered by professionals, such as the ones in our Colorado Springs office, they are safe and painless and have very few if any side effects.
 Administered correctly, these techniques can make a difference in pain levels and can aid muscle recovery, relaxation, and rehabilitation.